Boycott

 Puma

 Puma is the Israel Football Association's main sponsor.
 The IFA has teams in Israeli settlements, which are illegal under International Law and considered war crimes, and in occupied Palestinian territories.
 Puma's association and support for the IFA makes it actively complicit in the creation of Israeli settlements, which lead to the forced displacement of Palestinian families from their homes.
-PUMA has indicated that it will not be renewing its IFA contract when it expires in December 2024, but the boycott will continue until then.
+Following significant BDS pressure, PUMA has indicated that it will not be renewing its IFA contract when it expires in December 2024, but the boycott will continue until then.

 Products sold at: